ioa-maellak/elgg/README.md

 About this repository
 -----
 >This is a repository used for the localization of Elgg social networking engine - version 1.9 .
->There are no significant differences between version 1.9 and 1.10, so both versions will finally be localized.
+>There are no significant differences between version 1.9, 1.10, 1.11.0 and 1.11.1, so all these versions will finally be localized.

 The Organization responsible
 -----
 >University of Ioannina Unit of Excellence -
 >Greek Free and Open Source Software Society (GFOSS)